-Now let me clearly say that you WILL NOT be happy all day, every day for the rest of your life.
+Now…let me clearly say that you WILL NOT be happy all day, every day for the rest of your life.
 As we all know, being happy 24/7 is impossible.
 You can, however, be happy most of the time with some conscious effort.
 There are things that happy people do a little differently than the rest of us.
 Let’s take a closer look at the 10 habits of highly happy people.

-First and foremost you might want to start by figuring out what makes you truly happy.
-For some it might be spending time with their family, while for others that could send them into a deep depression!
-Think back to when you were a child and what you found the most joy in doing.
-It could be something as simple at going swimming or coloring.
-You happiness might depend on accomplishing long term goals like becoming financially free or owning your own home.
-Fundamentally putting yourself in a positive frame of mind and feeling happy can help you regardless of how long it takes to achieve the “thing” that ultimately make you the happiest.
-Having habits that help you to be happy are worth cultivating.
+First and foremost, you might want to start by figuring out what makes you truly happy.
+For some…it might be spending time with their family, while for others that could send them into a deep depression!
+Think back to when you were a child…what brought you the most joy?
+It could be something as simple at coloring, going swimming, dancing or reading.

-Your behavior, attitude and choices directly impact your happiness and you might not even realize it.
-Now external factors and genetics do play a role, but you can control most of the things that effect your own happiness.
+Your behavior, attitude and choices directly impact your happiness, and you might not even realize it.
+External factors and genetics do play a role…however, you can control most of the things that directly impact your own happiness.
 Other people DO NOT make you happy…you do!
-Keep in mind that sometimes we think that a certain thing or person or situation will make us happy, but it may not.
-It’s ok to attain whatever it is that you think will “make” you happy and then change your mind when you realize it doesn’t.
+Although sometimes we think that a certain thing or person or situation will make us happy; typically, it will not.
+It is ok to go after whatever it is that you think will “make” you happy and then change your mind when you realize it doesn’t.
 Let me say it again…that’s ok!
-It will allow you to find what brings you true happiness, which ultimately lies within the majority of the time.
+It will allow you to actually find what brings you true happiness, which ultimately lies within us the majority of the time.

 - Understand that you create your own reality- Reality is just an interpretation by your brain (watch this Big Think video that explains this).
 You can guide your thoughts in a positive direction.
-You also have the power to sabotage yourself.
+Conversely, you also have the power to sabotage yourself.
 Try to stay in a frame of mind that benefits you the most.
-Attempt to understand that what others do or think does not concern you.
+Attempt to understand that saying, “what others do or think does not concern you.”
 You are the only person you can control.
 Check out my blog post about taking back control of your life, here.
 Even in every bad situation you can find a silver lining or find lesson to be learned.
-So let’s say you just had a bad breakup, the positive lesson you can take is that hopefully now you know what you do not want in a partner.
+Let’s say you just had a bad breakup…the positive lesson you can take home is that hopefully now you know what you do not want in a partner.
 The lesson that keeps on giving!
 It also helps to be grateful for the good times you spent with that partner, and DO NOT dwell on the bad.

 - Choose your attitude and responses wisely- You have a choice in everything that you do.
 Those choices can have positive or negative effects.
-If you cannot change a person or situation, you can at very least change your attitude and responses.
+You cannot change a person or situation, you can at very least, change your own attitude and responses.
 If something won’t matter a year from now, is it worth spending any energy on now?
-If you still feel like you have to express some negative energy on whatever it is, give yourself a time limit of 10 minutes, set a Happy Time timer if you have to.
-After 10 minutes, move on and put that negative energy into something productive like a goal or positive like playing with your children.
+If you feel like you have to express some negative energy regarding whatever it is…give yourself a time limit of 10 minutes and set a Happy Time timer if needed.
+After those 10 minutes are up, move on and put that negative energy into something productive like a goal or positive like playing with your children.

 - Love yourself- You might notice that most of these habits involves thoughts and choices.
 Loving yourself is another thing you have to actively work on.
-You might think, “yeah, I’m awesome,” but do you really believe it.
+You might think, “yeah, I’m awesome,” but do you really believe it?
 If you aren’t quite feeling yourself or need to truly believe what you’re already telling yourself, you might have some things to work on.
 Start by focusing on things you like about yourself, no matter how small they are, and start expanding on that.
 Affirmations can help you get on the path to believing the thoughts you tell yourself.
 Let go of the negative thoughts with follow-up thoughts like, “nobody is perfect” or “this frame of mind does not benefit me.”
 Recently, I saw a TikTok post about a teacher (@sarathecounselorus) who teaches her students to name their negative self-talk something silly so they can start to better identify when they do it and let it go (i.e., my silly twin is trying to make me feel bad again).
 This helps to remind you that you are not what your thoughts say you are.
-It takes a lot of practice before you can think more positively most of the time, but do not get discouraged.
-Practice makes perfect.
+It takes a lot of practice before you can think more positively most of the time, but do not get discouraged…practice makes perfect.

 - Forgive and move on- Forgiving people and situations helps you more than it actually helps anyone else.
 Forgiving helps you accept what happened, deal with it and move on.
 Holding negative thoughts and energy can be detrimental to your mental health.
 Forgiveness can help you heal past wounds.
 What’s most important here is that you learn to forgive yourself as well.
 Everyone makes mistakes and you inevitably will.
 Stop beating yourself up about everything.
-Truly think about who cares if you dont do something perfectly…nobody!
-For instance, I forgive myself for not being the Pinterest mom I had hoped I’d be and I embrace being the Instagram mom that I am.
+Truly think about who really cares if you don’t do something perfectly…nobody!
+For instance, I forgive myself for not being the Pinterest mom I had hoped I would be, and I embrace being the TikTok mom that actually I am.

-- Self-care and Self-love is a priority- As I mentioned in a previous post about 10 of th Easiest Ways to Practice Self-Care, if you don’t take care of yourself, you cannot take care of others.
+- Self-care and Self-love is a priority- As I mentioned in a previous post about 10 of The Easiest Ways to Practice Self-Care, if you don’t take care of yourself, you cannot take care of others well.
 I’m guessing like most people, you have a job, children and possibly your parents to take care of.
 Who takes care of you?
 How often do you take care of yourself as much as you take care of everything else?
 You could use your love language to treat yourself.
-If you don’t know what your love language is, click here to read the book or you can download The 5 Love Languages app on the Appstore to take a quick quiz.
+If you don’t know what your love language is, click here to read the book or you can download The 5 Love Languages app on the App Store to take a quick quiz.
 Once you know what you need to feel loved, you can treat yo self accordingly.
-This might mean a new pedicure, a hot bath, reading a chapter in that book you got for your birthday or simply saying no to attending the parent teacher conference (so long as it’s not pertinent that you attend).
+This might look something like a pedicure, a hot bath, reading a chapter in that book you got for your birthday or simply saying “no” to attending the parent teacher conference (so long as it’s not pertinent that you attend).
 I expand more on The 5 Love Languages in this post.

-- Be grateful- Being grateful for what you have in your life can not only enhance your overall perspective, but it also reminds you that you are very fortunate already.
-Understanding that you most likely have more than most people in the world (shelter, fresh water, air conditioning, etc.) …you can be a humbling thought and really reinforce that you are doing well in life and should be happy.
+- Be grateful- Having gratitude for what you have in your life can not only enhance your overall perspective, but it also reminds you that you are already very fortunate.
+By understanding that you likely have more than most people in the world (shelter, fresh water, air conditioning, etc.) …you can be a humbled and help reinforce the thought that you ARE doing well in life and should be happy.
 Being grateful for the little things in life can help you realize that happiness is something you get from within, not from material items.
 Even being thankful that you woke up this morning can start your day on a positive note.
-I am grateful for the touch of my fiance, the smell of rain, listening to good music on a long drive and hearing my children’s laughter.
+Personally, I am grateful for the touch of my partner, the smell of rain, listening to good music on a long drive and hearing my children’s laughter.

 - Don’t blame others- This might be one of the hardest things to do on this list.
-If you are not used to owning your issues or your contribution in situations, this will not be easy for you to wrap your head around.
-By blaming others you become a victim and allow others to have power over you.
+If you are not used to owning your own “shit” or issues or accepting your contribution in difficult situations, this will not be easy for you to wrap your head around.
+By blaming others, you become a victim and allow others to have power over you.
 That doesn’t sound like fun at all.
-Once you can finally start to accept your own responsibility in life, you start to realize things aren’t as important as you once thought.
+When you accept responsibility in your own life, you start to realize that things aren’t as important as you once thought.
 This can be extremely liberating.
 It just takes some courage and time to get used to doing this.
-The good thing is, once you can start accepting responsibility, you will then be able to see how to resolve the situation the way you want or realize how to prevent unfavorable situations to begin with.
-A good example, is when you ask your kids to fold the laundry but they don’t quite do it that way that YOU want.
-You need to realize that if you want it done YOUR way you either need to do it yourself, or give them exact instructions and possibly some coaching, otherwise who is really to blame?
+The good thing is…by accepting responsibility, you will then be able to resolve situations more easily and possibly realize how to prevent unfavorable situations from happening in the future.
+A good example of this is when you ask your kids to fold the laundry, but they don’t quite do it the way that YOU want.
+You need to realize that if you want it done YOUR way; you either need to do it yourself or give them exact instructions and possibly some coaching on how you would like them to do it.

 - Detox from negativity- This is something I encourage my patients to do often.
 Evaluate what is negative in your life and purge it…like immediately!
 It is possible that some of your family or friends might be part of that purge (I call these people energy vampires).
 This doesn’t mean that you shut them out forever, but maybe take a break from being around these people for some time.
 You can control when you let them back in…and for some, that day may never come.
 That is ok!
 If people or things are not financing you, loving you, supporting you or bringing you joy in some type of way, get rid of them!

 - Know you have a purpose- If you don’t know what your purpose is or have no direction in life…find it!
 In another blog post, called “The 10 Best Ways to Find Your Passion,” I provide some ideas to help you find what you are passionate about, which should help you figure out your life purpose.
 Having a purpose will help you create goals and have something to work towards.
 Once you’ve accomplished your goals, start something new.
 Your purpose could involve your children, your relationship, your career or a combination.
 This workbook has helped me figure out what I’m passionate about and what my life purpose is.